gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 arms.
 Vurt put his hand on his son-in-law's shoulder.

 "They're gone," Erileine said dully.
 Her throat ached from the effort of not crying.
-Fraederiq, the captain, Uyves, Gaeston, Razi---even without the reanimated statue and whatever it was that had briefly touched her when she touched the stone, it was too much.
+Fraederiq, the captain, Uyves, Gaeston, Razi—even without the reanimated statue and whatever it was that had briefly touched her when she touched the stone, it was too much.